Applying for counseling scholarships is the best way to afford the costly advanced mental health training required for professional licensure.

 Deadline: May 1st

 The Massachusetts Mental Health Counselors Association (MaMHCA) created the Haberman-Williams Graduate Scholarship to bestow $1,000 and free one-year membership to outstanding students pursuing graduate study in counseling, preferably clinical mental health.
-Interested applicants must reside in Massachusetts, attend a CACREP-accredited U.S. college, possess a minimum 3.4 GPA, exhibit community leadership, and be passionate about solving mental health issues.
+Interested applicants for this counselor scholarship must reside in Massachusetts, attend a CACREP-accredited U.S. college, possess a minimum 3.4 GPA, exhibit community leadership, and be passionate about solving mental health issues.
 Annual conference fee waivers are included with the master’s counseling scholarships.

 Haberman-Williams Graduate Scholarship